lyteword/chspurgeon-tod/volume-7/psalm-128.md

 **Verse 2.** *For thou shalt eat the labour of thine hands,* etc. There is a fourfold literal sense here: Thou shalt live by honest, peaceful labour, not by rapine and violence on that produced by the toil of others, nor yet indolently and luxuriously; thou shalt *"eat"*, and not penuriously stint thyself and others; thy crops shall not be blighted, but shall bring forth abundantly; and no enemy shall destroy or carry off thy harvest.
 And these two latter interpretations accord best with the converse punishments threatened to the disobedient by Moses. *"Thou shalt eat the labour of thine hands"*.
 But he who hates labour does not eat of it, nor can he say, "My meat is to do the will of him that sent me, and to finish his work": Joh 4:34.
 On the other hand, he to whom such labour is a delight, does not merely look forward in hope to the future fruits or rewards of labour, but even here and now finds sustenance and pleasure in toiling for God; so that it is *"well"* with him in the world, even amidst all its cares and troubles, and he *"shall be happy"* in that which is to come, whence sorrow is banished for ever, as it is written in the gospel: "Blessed is he that shall eat bread in the kingdom of God": Lu 14:15.— *Neale and Littledale.*

 **Verse 2.** *Thou shalt eat the labour of thine hands,* etc. This must they learn also which are married, that they must labour.
 For the law of nature requireth that the husband should sustain and nourish his wife and his children.
 For after that man and wife do know that they ought to fear God their Creator, who not only made them, but gave his blessing also unto his creature; this secondly must they know, that something they must do that they consume not their days in ease and idleness.
-Hesiod, the poet, giveth his counsel, that first thou shouldest get thee a house, then a wife, and also an ox to till the ground...For albeit that our diligence, care, and travail is not able to maintain our family, yet God useth such as a means by the which he will bless us.— *Martin Luther.*
+Hesiod, the poet, giveth his counsel, that first thou shouldest get thee a house, then a wife, and also an ox to till the ground...
+For albeit that our diligence, care, and travail is not able to maintain our family, yet God useth such as a means by the which he will bless us.— *Martin Luther.*

 **Verse 2.** *Thou shalt eat the labour of thine hands.* Men have dreamed fascinating dreams of removing the disabilities and limitations of the world and the evils of life, without sorrow.
 Poets have pictured earthly paradises, where life would be one long festival,